Family History Fanatics

 When I put the channel ID with the RSS Feed Url base, I’ll have a link that looks like this: https://www.youtube.com/feeds/videos.xml?channel_id=UCmkKepHoafldMRZ4UNt0Akw

-Don’t click on that link as it’s a bunch of code.
-Instead, copy it and put it in Feedly (or info reader) and you can then opt-in to following the YouTube channel.
+Don’t click on that link, as it’s a bunch of code.
+Instead, copy it and put it in Feedly (or info reader).
+Then, you can opt-in to follow the YouTube channel.